Tungthanhlee/tungthanhlee.github.io/_pages/about.md

 ---

-<span style="color:red">I expect to graduate in 2026 and am actively seeking research scientist positions, as well as research internships.
-If my expertise aligns with your needs, please feel free to contact me via email to request my latest resume.</span>
+<span style="color:red">I am on job market and am actively seeking Research Scientist/Research Internship positions.
+If you are interested in my profile, please feel free to contact me via email at thanhtul[at]uci[dot]edu or [my LinkedIn page](https://www.linkedin.com/in/thanh-tung-le-741668170/).</span>

 I am a fourth-year PhD candidate in Computer Science at the University of California, Irvine, advised by Professor [Xiaohui Xie](https://uci-xie-lab.github.io/).
 My research focuses on **Generative Models** and **3D Vision**, with a broader interest in developing robust **Multimodal AI systems**.
 I aim to create general-purpose **World Models** that can learn from rich visual data, enabling interactive and dynamic environments.